pmckeown/dependency-track-maven-plugin/README.md

 ## Features

 ### Upload Bill of Material
-Upload a Bill of Material (BOM) to a Dependency Track server.
-By default this uploads the bom.xml and creates (or updates if already present) a project on the Dependency Track server with the name and version that map to the current maven project artifactId and version.
+Upload a Bill of Material (BOM) to a Dependency-Track server.
+By default this uploads the bom.xml and creates (or updates if already present) a project on the Dependency-Track server with the name and version that map to the current maven project artifactId and version.
 Set the

 #### POM Usage